TobiasBoscoBrown/Adventures_Of_Tiamat/Tiamat/Timeline of Tiamat.md

-B.T. is an era before Tiamat faught The Old Gods.
+B.T. is an era **Before Tiamat** fought The Old Gods.
 During this time the

 universe and world were still in the midst of creation.
 Tiamat had